How to Use Incense Every Day (Without Changing Your Routine)

 Afternoon Reset (5 min)

-2. Stand, stretch for 60 seconds; sip water.
+2. Stretch for 60 seconds; sip water.

 Evening Unwind (8–10 min)

-1. Dim overhead lights; light cedar/sandalwood/amber.
+1. Dim lights; light cedar/sandalwood/amber or agarwood incense stick.

-Choosing the Right Incense
+Choosing the Right Incense Stick

 Safety & Ventilation